 A warning light only goes so far, though.
 Whether you check tire pressures religiously (and you should), or you rely on the “idiot light” to give you a heads up, you’re eventually going to have to add air to your tires.
 And an indispensable tool for that task is a tire pressure gauge – since the only way to know if your tires are properly inflated is to measure the air pressure inside them.

 You can choose between simple stick gauges or bulkier, more complicated models, and each has their pros and cons.
-The Groom+Style review team has checked out the options, and we’ve ranked the 12 best tire pressure gauges on the market.
+The Your House Garden review team has checked out the options, and we’ve ranked the 12 best tire pressure gauges on the market.
 Here’s what we’ve found.

 |Check Price on Amazon →|

 The brand names of the other gauges on the Your House Garden rankings may not mean anything to you, but the name “Michelin” is certainly a good start when choosing a tool for tires.
 It’s far from the only reason, though, why the MN-12279 tops our list.